BishopFox/BrokenHill/docs/memory_requirements.md

 Note: as discussed elsewhere in the documentation, Broken Hill currently only supports CUDA devices, meaning that the memory required is on an Nvidia GPU. i.e. to use Broken Hill to perform a GCG attack against a model with 2 billion parameters, you will need an Nvidia GPU with at least 24 GiB of VRAM.

+## Lower bound on amount of memory required

 ## Models with less than 2 billion parameters

 * 24 GiB should be more than sufficient to perform any testing using Broken Hill